Procter & Gamble: Price fixing

-Not all lawsuits following a death result in awards.

 Child labor and forced labor

 According to a 2016 report by Amnesty International, palm oil provider Wilmar International, the world's biggest palm oil grower in 2016 and supplier of raw materials to Procter & Gamble, profited from 8 to 14-year-old child labor and forced labor.
 Some workers were extorted, threatened, or not paid for work.
 Some workers also suffered severe injuries from toxic banned chemicals.